SingleStore

-SingleStore primarily stores relational data, though it can also store JSON data, graph data, and time series data.
-It supports blended workloads, commonly referred to as HTAP workloads, as well as more traditional OLTP and OLAP use cases.
-For queries, it compiles Structured Query Language (SQL) into machine code.
-The SingleStore database engine can be run in various Linux environments, including on-premises installations, public and private cloud providers, in containers via a Kubernetes operator, or as a hosted service in the cloud known as SingleStore Managed Service.
+SingleStore stores relational data, JSON data, geospatial data, key-value vector data, and time series data.
+It can be run in various Linux environments, including on-premises installations, public and private cloud providers, in containers via a Kubernetes operator, or as a hosted service in the cloud known as SingleStore Helios.

+Recent updates have included bi-directional integration with Apache Iceberg, faster vector search, enhanced full-text search, autoscaling and a ‘bring your own cloud’ deployment.
+In its latest release, v.8.9, SingleStore added support for continuous ingest from Iceberg tables, as well as Polaris and Hive catalogs, support for foreign languages as well as n-grams in full-text search; simplified pipelines; a no-code interface that simplifies data ingestion from S3, CSV and MongoDB sources; and disk spilling that now works on right and full join, as well as writable views and vector indexes on nullable columns.

 History

-1999–2010 (First era)

-Cloud data consisted of retrofitting on-premise and general-purpose SQL databases.

-2010–2017 (Second era)

-The marketplace saw a retreat from more commonly used SQL to achieve speed and scale, instead favoring the adoption of special-purpose, NoSQL databases, and cheap object storage.

-2017 — Present (Third era)

-Several trends drove database market disruption: faster internet, growth in the adoption of modern applications for streaming, gaming, IoT, and more, and modern applications that drive the need for converged streaming data, transactional, and analytical processing for multi-model data.
-The third-era began in 2017 with real-time, hybrid multi-cloud, multi-model, and relational databases.
-This evolution in cloud data drove SingleStore to develop a frictionless, unified distributed SQL database for real-time, data-intensive applications.

 On April 23, 2013, SingleStore launched its first generally available version of the database to the public as MemSQL.
-Early versions only supported row-oriented tables, and were highly optimized for cases where all data can fit within main memory.
+Early versions supported row-oriented tables, and were optimized for cases where all data fit within main memory.
 This design was based on the idea that the cost of RAM would continue to decrease exponentially over time, in a trend similar to Moore's law.
 This would eventually allow most use cases for database systems to store their data exclusively in memory.

 Shortly after launch, MemSQL added general support for an on-disk column-based storage format to work alongside the in-memory rowstore.
-The decreases in cost of memory slowed over time, and the market for purely in-memory database systems largely failed to materialize, with increasing demand for disk-based OLAP workloads.
-Thus, over time, MemSQL's columnstore became a major focus and a crucial feature for customers.

 On October 27, 2020, MemSQL rebranded to SingleStore to reflect a shift in focus away from exclusively in-memory workloads.
-The new name highlights the goal of achieving a universal storage format capable of supporting both transactional and analytical use cases.